Noom_Studio / stock.adobe.com

 Then there’s the matter of plugins and themes.
 54% of all WordPress vulnerabilities can be traced back to plugins and 14% to themes.
 Unless there is a serious security issue detected within one of these, WordPress will not force an automatic update for all users.
 They’ll instead rely on developers to create a patch and send out an update notification.

-Ultimately, it comes down to you remaining cognizant over your WordPress website, monitoring for updates as soon as they become available, and then implementing them right away.
+Ultimately, it comes down to you remaining cognizant of your WordPress website, monitoring for updates as soon as they become available, and then implementing them right away.
 This is the only way to keep WordPress as safe as possible.

 How to Update WordPress with Automation